Looking for support for your finance function? Book a time with an expert.

 The distinction between manufacturing overhead (included in COGS) and SG&A expenses requires careful judgment.
 For instance, a production facility manager's salary typically counts as manufacturing overhead, while the CEO's compensation falls under SG&A.

 Misclassifying SG&A expenses as COGS distorts gross margin calculations and can mislead management about true product profitability.
+There are also, of course, those tax implications to watch out for.

 Research and Development (R&D) costs